Savan1007/DollarDiary/Report.md

 **Features:**

-- Command-Line User registration and login
+- User registration and login
 - Logging expenses with date, amount, category, and description
 - Categorizing expenses into categories
 - Setting and managing budgets for different categories